brunokoga/Montevideo/magicItems.md

 General descriptions include notes on activation, random generation, and other material.
 The [AC](combat#_armor-class), hardness, hit points, and break DC are given for typical examples of some magic items.
 The [AC](combat#_armor-class) assumes that the item is unattended and includes a –5 penalty for the item's effective [Dexterity](gettingStarted#_dexterity) of 0.
 If a creature holds the item, use the creature's [Dexterity](gettingStarted#_dexterity) modifier in place of the –5 penalty.

 Some individual items, notably those that just store spells, don't get full-blown descriptions.
-Reference the spell's description for details, modified by the form of the item (potion, scroll, wand, and so on).
+Reference the spell's description for details, modified by the form of the item (potion, scroll, wand, and so on.
 Assume that the spell is cast at the minimum level required to cast it.

 Items with full descriptions have their powers detailed, and each of the following topics is covered in notational form as part of its entry.

-**Aura** : Most of the time, a _ [detect magic](spells/detectMagic#_detect-magic) _spell reveals the school of magic associated with a magic item and the strength of the aura an item emits.
-This information (when applicable) is given at the beginning of the item's notational entry.
-See the _ [detect magic](spells/detectMagic#_detect-magic) _spell description for details.
+**Aura** : Most of the time, a _ [detect magic](spell_dir/detectMagic#_detect-magic) _spell reveals the school of magic associated with a magic item and the strength of the aura an item emits.
+This information (when applicable is given at the beginning of the item's notational entry.
+See the _ [detect magic](spell_dir/detectMagic#_detect-magic) _spell description for details.

 **Caster Level (CL)** : The next item in a notational entry gives the caster level of the item, indicating its relative power.
-The caster level determines the item's saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable).
-It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](spells/dispelMagic#_dispel-magic) _spell or similar situation.
+The caster level determines the item's saving throw bonus, as well as range or other level-dependent aspects of the powers of the item (if variable.
+It also determines the level that must be contended with should the item come under the effect of a _ [dispel magic](spell_dir/dispelMagic#_dispel-magic) _spell or similar situation.

 For potions, scrolls, and wands, the creator can set the caster level of an item at any number high enough to cast the stored spell but not higher than her own caster level.
 For other magic items, the caster level is determined by the item itself.